adansuku/order_disbursements/README.md

 The solution provided here serves as a starting point and can be iteratively improved based on feedback, team discussions, and evolving project requirements.

 ## Personal Reflection and Request for Feedback
-I thoroughly enjoyed working on the seQura Backend Coding Challenge.
-Over the course of approximately 6-7 hours spread across daily 3-hour sessions, I delved into the challenges of automating the calculation of merchant payouts and seQura commissions.
+I thoroughly enjoyed working on the Backend Coding Challenge.
+Over the course of approximately 6-7 hours spread across daily 3-hour sessions, I delved into the challenges of automating the calculation of merchant payouts and  commissions.

 While I am satisfied with the outcome, I acknowledge there are areas for improvement, especially in terms of performance and more comprehensive testing.
 In hindsight, I realize there are opportunities to optimize system performance and strengthen the test suite to address edge cases and special scenarios.